 When you've finished signing up, you will be given two strings of cryptic letters and numbers.
-These are your public and private "keys".
+These are your Site and Secret keys.
 You will need to enter these keys into the Feedback Form Wizard, so I recommend that you keep the ReCAPTCHA web page open, so that you can just copy and paste the strings.
 Don't type them manually or you may introduce typing errors and give the wrong keys to the wizard.

 Follow the rest of the instructions in the wizard to create your feedback form HTML code and feedback form script.
 Do not close this window.

 Do the rest of the stuff mentioned by the feedback form wizard for creating your